Six Sounders start MLS All-Star game and have prime seats to watch win in shootout

 Yeimar couldn’t stop the play with a block attempt in the keeper’s box.
 Rodriguez is the reigning MVP of Liga MX.

-With all of Seattle’s players subbed off by halftime, it was up to LAFC players, the stadium’s home club, to level the match.
+With all of Seattle’s players subbed off by halftime, it was up to Los Angeles FC players, the stadium’s home club, to level the match.
 Black and Gold defender Jesus David Murillo did in the 53rd minute.
 He poked in the score off a corner kick from club teammate, midfielder Eduard Atuesta.

 The matchup between MLS and Liga MX stars was a first in the U.S. league’s 26-year history.
 It was originally planned for 2020 but was canceled due to the COVID-19 pandemic.